What to Look for When Choosing a Sideboard

 Sideboards are rectangular, with a slim footprint, raised off the ground with legs to support cabinets or drawers for storage.
 Typically, 15 to 18 inches (38.1 to 45.72 cm) deep with a height of 30 to 34 inches (76.2 to 86.36 cm).
 Since they're slimmer than wardrobes, chests, or bulky cabinets, it fits nicely along a wall, behind a sofa, or in an office without encroaching on walkway space.

 Modern sideboards have many uses, particularly if you need extra storage or surface space for display or utility purposes.
 By rethinking the functionality of this piece in your home, you'll see them in a whole new light.
 So let's explore the areas where they work.

 Ideal as showstoppers in an entry hallway to anchor artwork and to add style to narrow spaces.
 It's a great place to add a lamp or two for ambient lighting.
-Make your hallway stand out with our Sunil Hall piece to greet and delight guests.
+Make your hallway stand out with our Viking Sideboard piece to greet and delight guests.

 Assess the vibe of your living area and decide where the piece works well without overcrowding the room.
 A sideboard works well behind a sofa to add depth.
 Or it works ideally placed under wall-mounted artwork or a framed mirror to anchor the accessories.
-Our 9 Drawer Farmhouse piece with mixed reclaimed wood in a teak frame adds storage, style, and flair in any living area.
+Our Sherpa 6 Drawers piece with mixed reclaimed wood in a teak frame adds storage, style, and flair in any living area.